 Nick Broad: Remembering a performance pioneer

-FIVE years ago, Nick Broad was killed in a road traffic accident in Paris.
-As Head of Science at Chelsea and Performance Manager at Paris Saint-Germain, the Englishman was at the vanguard of a new industry.
-This is his story, told by those who shared his footballing journey:
+SIX years ago today, Nick Broad was killed in a road traffic accident in Paris.
+As Head of Science at Chelsea and Performance Manager at Paris Saint-Germain, the Englishman was at the vanguard of the industry.
+This is his story, told by five people who shared his footballing journey.

-Andy Cole: I worked with Nick for the whole time I was at Blackburn [2001 to 2004].
-He was a lovely person, very generous, and I really got on well with him.
-As soon as we saw each other at training, the banter would start.
+Andy Cole: I worked with Nick for the whole time that I was at Blackburn [2001 to 2004].
+He was a lovely person, very generous, and I got on really well with him.
+As soon as we saw each other in the morning, the banter would start.

-We didn’t regularly keep in touch after I left, which is often the way in football, but I did keep tabs on Nick’s career.
-He was at the forefront of new developments in football, you could tell that even when he was at Blackburn.
-You don't get a job at Chelsea if you’re a ham and egger.
+We didn’t really keep in touch after I left, which was a shame, but it's often the way in football.
+I did keep tabs on Nick’s career though and was chuffed with what he achieved.
+He was at the forefront of the new developments in football - you could tell that even when he was at Blackburn.
+You don't get top jobs at Chelsea or PSG if you’re a ham and egger.

-Mike Forde: I first met Nick in 2001, when he was working at Blackburn Rovers as a nutritionist and I was a Performance Director at Bolton Wanderers.
+Mike Forde: I first encountered Nick in 2001, when he was a nutritionist at Blackburn and I was the Performance Director at nearby Bolton.
 We were both young guys who were part of this new wave of performance practitioners.

 We had done sports science-related courses and were the first generation to find full-time jobs with teams.
 Nick had been a real pioneer in nutrition.
 We had a couple of mutual friends and soon became friends ourselves.

 Nick worked very closely with [medical director] Bryan English.
-Then, in 2007, I got the opportunity to go to Chelsea as well, as Director of Football Operations.
+In 2007, I got the opportunity to go to Chelsea as well, as Director of Football Operations.

 It was just one of those perfect storms.
 Nick was extremely bright, pioneering, professional.
 We were trying to change the business and you’re looking for people to help you sprint with the process.
 Nick and Bryan were the two I leant on quite significantly as we went about trying to change the culture.

 He saw a gap in Chelsea, and in the Premier League as a whole, to develop this burgeoning field of sport science and threw himself into it.
-All the things around GPS, all the things around saliva testing – all the areas people talked about - Nick was straight in there, he was brave enough to do it.
+Developments like GPS, saliva testing, Nick was straight in there, he was brave enough to do it.

 Mike Forde: It wasn’t a case of one day someone telling Nick, ‘this is your role,’ it was a case of a smart, driven guy evolving and almost creating this role.
-And he didn’t do it at the expense of anyone else, he very much did it in an inclusive way, which I always appreciated.
+And he didn’t do it at the expense of anyone else - he did it in an inclusive way, which I always appreciated.

-Carlo Ancelotti: I wanted to bring my own staff with me when I arrived at Chelsea in 2009, but the club said 'before you make a decision, check the staff and tell us if everything is ok and if you want to change something'.
+Carlo Ancelotti: I wanted to bring my own staff when I arrived at Chelsea in 2009, but the club said, 'before you make a decision, check the staff and tell us if everything is ok and if you want to change something'.
 So I used the first two months to understand the staff who were there, including Nick.